 - Bill 168, Occupational Health and Safety Amendment Act (Violence and Harassment in the Workplace) 2009

 - Municipal Freedom of Information and Protection of Privacy Act

 - Office of the Ontario Ombudsman

 - Statutory Powers Procedure Act, R.S.O.
 1990, c.
 S.22

 The City of Greater Sudbury follows policies, procedures and practices for financial accountability, financial oversight and public reporting.

 The city's Finance Department is responsible for the financial integrity of the corporation, and as such, is viewed as the financial steward of the corporation.
 The department delivers high quality financial services through five sections: Accounting, Taxation, Financial Planning and Budgeting, Purchasing and Financial Support Services.

-- Annual and Quarterly Financial Statements
+- Annual Financial Report and Audited Financial Statements

 - Budget Process